 - abnormal anatomy of the head and neck area.

-Myringitis, an inflammation of the ear drum may be due to localized
+Myringitis, an inflammation of the ear drum may be due to localized infection or trauma.

 Risk factors for myringitis include:

 - Local trauma to the ear drum may be due to puncture by a foreign object like a Qtip or paper clip used to remove wax or an insect.
 There may also be barotrauma, in which the ear drum is ruptured.
 This may occur with changes in pressure due to diving, flying in an airplane, or due to an explosion or very loud noise.

 - Bacterial and viral infections of the ear drum may cause inflammation and blistering, also known as bullous myringitis (bullous=fluid filled blister).

 Antibiotics are prescribed to individuals to cure disease by killing bacteria.
 There are over 100 antibiotics.
 The main classes of antibiotics include penicilli...learn more >>